apakula036/DiscordBot/README.md

 !advice: Using an API request gives advice to the user.
 !eightball: Ask a yes or no question and the eight ball will respond.
 !githubqr: Sends a picture of my GitHub profile to the text.
+!help: Brings up the options that the bot can do in chat.
+!ping: Will send "Pong" in chat as a reply to the user.
+!advice: Will send the user advice in chat reading a websites API to grab random advice.